 There are two primary rationales for copyright law, though rationales do vary among legal traditions.

-While different legal systems identify more strongly with one or the other of these rationales, or have other rationales particular to their legal traditions, many copyright systems are influenced by and draw from both (due, in large part, to historical reasons that are outside the scope of this material.
+While different legal traditions identify more strongly with one or the other of these rationales, or may hold other rationales, many copyright systems are influenced by and draw from both utilitarian and authors’ rights rationales due, in large part, to historical reasons that are outside the scope of this material.

 How copyright works – a primer

-- Literary and artistic works
+- Literary works

-- Collections of literary and artistic works
+- Collections of literary and artistic works,

 - Computer software